sensu/sensu-docs/content/sensu-go/5.0/guides/troubleshooting.md

 ---
-title: "How to troubleshoot Sensu Go services"
-linkTitle: "Troubleshooting Sensu Go"
+title: "Troubleshooting"
 weight: 20
 version: "5.0"
 product: "Sensu Go"
 platformContent: false
 menu:
   sensu-go-5.0:
     parent: guides
 ---

-## Service Logging
+## Service logging

 Logs produced by Sensu services -- i.e. sensu-backend and sensu-agent -- are often the best place to start when troubleshooting a variety of issues.

-### Log Levels
+### Log levels

 Each log message is associated with a log level, indicative of the relative severity of the event being
 logged: